aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/shapes/get-a-shape-by-index-inside-the-worksheet/_index.md

 type: docs
 url: /shapes/get/
 aliases: [/get-a-shape-by-index-inside-the-worksheet/]
-keywords: "Get shape by index, Excel worksheet, Aspose.Cells Cloud, REST API, shape retrieval"
+keywords: "Aspose.Cells Cloud, Excel shape API, get shape by index, worksheet shape, REST API, shape retrieval"
-description: "Retrieve a shape by its index from an Excel worksheet using Aspose.Cells Cloud REST API.
-Supports multiple SDKs and programming languages."
+description: "Learn how to retrieve a shape by its index from an Excel worksheet using Aspose.Cells Cloud REST API.
+Includes request syntax, parameters, response details, status codes, and SDK examples."
 weight: 20
+ArticleTitle: "Get a Shape by Index on an Excel Worksheet – Aspose.Cells Cloud Documentation"
 ---

 This REST API retrieves a shape (including its image data or metadata) from an Excel worksheet.